blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-RPC-Calls.rst

 z_shieldcoinbase "fromaddress" "tozaddress" ( fee ) ( limit )
 -------------------------------------------------------------

-The ``z_shieldcoinbase`` method shields transparent coinbase funds by sending the funds to a shielded z_address.
+The ``z_shieldcoinbase`` method shields transparent coinbase funds by sending the funds to a shielded z address.
 This is an asynchronous operation and utxos selected for shielding will be locked.
 If there is an error, they are unlocked.
 The RPC call ``listlockunspent`` can be used to return a list of locked utxos.
 The number of coinbase utxos selected for shielding can be limited by the caller.
-If the limit parameter is set to zero, the ``-mempooltxinputlimit`` option will determine the number of uxtos.
+If the limit parameter is set to zero, the ===link=== ``-mempooltxinputlimit`` option will determine the number of uxtos.
 Any limit is constrained by the consensus rule defining a maximum transaction size of 100000 bytes.

 Arguments:

 ::

-	"fromaddress"         (string, required)                     the address is a t_addr or "*" for all t_addrs belonging to the wallet
+	"fromaddress"         (string, required)                     the address is a t address or "*" for all t address belonging to the wallet
-	"toaddress"           (string, required)                     the address is a z_addr fee                   (numeric, optional, default=0.0001)    the fee amount to attach to this transaction limit                 (numeric, optional, default=50)        limit on the maximum number of utxos to shield; Set to ``0`` to use node option ``-mempooltxinputlimit``
+	"toaddress"           (string, required)                     the address is a z address fee                   (numeric, optional, default=0.0001)    the fee amount to attach to this transaction limit                 (numeric, optional, default=50)        limit on the maximum number of utxos to shield; set to ``0`` to use node option ``-mempooltxinputlimit``

 Response: